-Thibaut Duprey is a Senior Analyst in the Financial Stability Department.
+Thibaut Duprey is a Principal Economist in the Financial Stability Department.
 His main interests include macro-financial linkages, banking theory, systemic risks, financial crises, and the associated prudential policies.
 In addition, he has contributed to the integration of financial stability considerations in the monetary policy framework.
 Before joining the bank, he was an economist at the Financial Stability Directorate of the Banque de France.
 He received his Ph.D. in Economics from the Paris School of Economics.